thomeval/wgibeat/trunk/WindowsGame1/WindowsGame1/readme.txt

 Usage and default keys
 ---------------------------------------------
-Start the game by running WGiBeat.exe
+Start the game by running WGiBeat.exe.
+A shortcut should be created automatically on the start menu if the installer is used.
 The game is controlled entirely with either a keyboard or an Xbox 360 controller.
 The following keys are used by default:

 Player 1: